Following in the footsteps of her mother-in-law, the late Grace Kelly, Princess Charlene has a reputation for being a fashion-forward royal.

 Alongside her husband, Princess Charlene dressed to impress at the 71st Monaco Red Cross Ball Gala that was held on July 26, 2019.

-In what is arguably one of her most chic style moments to date, Charlene donned this retrofit Ralph Lauren tuxedo to the Princess Grace Foundation Awards that were held in New York City on October 16, 2018.
+In what is arguably one of her most chic style moments to date, Charlene donned this retro Ralph Lauren tuxedo to the Princess Grace Foundation Awards that were held in New York City on October 16, 2018.

 Just wow!